Teenage Mutant Ninja Turtles: Tournament Fighters: Genesis version

-The Genesis/Mega Drive version of Tournament Fighters was released in North America, the PAL region, and Japan around the same time as its SNES counterpart.
+The Genesis/Mega Drive version of Tournament Fighters was released in North America, the PAL region, and Japan around the same time as its Super NES counterpart.

 The Genesis version uses the standard three-button controller, with only two buttons for attacking (punch and kick).
 To perform stronger punches or kicks, the player must hold the directional pad towards the opponent while pressing either attack buttons.
 The third button is used for taunting.
 Some of the stages in the game feature destroyable scenery that gives the player and their opponent access to new areas in the stage.
 As well as their special moves, each character has a 'killer' attack which is only accessible when they are close to death and the red part of the characters' life gauge at the top starts flashing.
 This is done by pressing the Taunt button in conjunction with a specific D-Pad motion.
 These moves nearly take out the other character's life gauge completely.

 The game has eight playable characters, which includes the four Turtles and Casey Jones, as well as April O'Neil (whose active role differs from the versions of the character featured in other games), Ray Fillet (a character from the Teenage Mutant Ninja Turtles Adventures comics), and Sisyphus (an original character, named Musha Beetle in the Japanese version).
 The player can adjust their power and speed after selecting their character.
 The music in this version was composed by renowned video game composer Miki Higashino, in collaboration with Masanori Adachi.

 The main single-player mode features the turtles and their allies traveling to various planets in Dimension X, fighting against clones of themselves, as they seek to rescue Splinter from Krang.
 After defeating the eight clones, the player travels to the final three stages to fight against a Triceraton, Krang's Android, and Karai (in that order).
 The game has a two-player mode, as well as a practice mode in which the player faces the computer in a 1-round match, and a "Tournament" mode where the player must defeat 88 opponents with one life gauge.

 In Teenage Mutant Ninja Turtles: The Cowabunga Collection, the Genesis version of Teenage Mutant Ninja Turtles: Tournament Fighters has the sole enhancement of playable bosses, allowing the player to play as the Triceraton, Krang and his Android, and Karai in any game mode, increasing the number of playable characters from 8 to 11.

 Each of the 3 boss characters is represented by a silhouetted character icon located above the original 8 playable characters.
 Each boss character's silhouetted icon is outlined in a different color, and below each icon is their respective character's name.
 Choosing one of the three allows to play as that character.